aerickt/steno-dictionaries/README.md

    - `RE/TPHREBGS` → reflex
    - `RE/TPHR*EBGS` → reflection
 > The one exception to this rule is `TKEUBGS` → diction as I want to be able to write "dictionary" as `TKEUBGS/KWRAER`.
 Seeing "dicks" show up before writing `KWRAER` seems silly.
+ - For conflicts with words ending "i" vs "y", use `EU` and `KWREU` respectively
+   - `#TE/REU` → Terri
+   - `#TER/KWREU` → Terry
+   - `#SAPL/KWREU` → Sammy
+   - `#SA/PHEU` → Sammi

+#### Beyond writing out
+It's no secret that writing out syllabically can be quite slow.
+Here are a few techniques you can find in the dictionary that will help you write a bit shorter.

+##### Dropping unstressed vowels
+I have kind of already illustrated this technique in [Situations that benefit from dropping unstressed vowels](#Situations-that-benefit-from-dropping unstressed-vowels).
+Figuring out stress can be a bit of a challenge within a word and I unfortunately do not have any tips at this moment, apart from showing a few examples.
+ - `PHEPL/RAOEUZ` → memorize ("o" is dropped)
+ - `TPOFRPB/TPHAT` → fortunate ("u" is dropped)
+ - `KPHAPBD` → command ("o" is dropped and remaining word is fit into one stroke)
+ - `KPHAOUPB/KAEUT` → communicate (both the "o" and the "i" are dropped)
+ - `STKAOEUR` → desire ("e" is dropped, and `STK` serves as "ds" using an inversion)
+ - `STKPAOER` → disappear ("i" and first "a" are both dropped, `STK` serving as "ds" using an inversion)
+ - `RUFR` → rougher ("e" is dropped, `-FR` representing the "fer" sound)
+ - `TKEUFRPBT` → different (both "e"'s are dropped, remaining consonants fit into single stroke)

+##### Using shorter prefixes and suffixes
+Most prefixes and suffixes are simple to determine.
+For example, `PHE/TKPWA` is the mega- prefix.
+However, you can save a stroke by using `PH*EG` instead.
+Use the lookup tool to find shorter prefixes if they exist

+A few examples are listed below:
+ - `PHEU/HREU` → milli-
+   - `PH*EUL` can instead be used
+ - `KEU/HROE` → kilo-
+   - `K*EUL` can instead be used
+ - `RE/TROE` → retro-
+   - `RERT` can instead be used

+Suffixes can also be shortened similarly like I have shown in [Situations that benefit from dropping unstressed vowels](#Situations-that-benefit-from-dropping unstressed-vowels).

+A few other special suffixes are worth mentioning, however.

+The canonical way of writing "dictionary" is `TKEUBGS/KWRAEUR/KWREU` with `KWRAEUR/KWREU` representing the -ary suffix. `KWRAER` serves as a shorter alternative as seen in the following examples:
+ - `TKO/KAOU/-PLT/KWRAER` → documentary
+ - `TKEUS/PEPBS/KWRAER` → dispensary
+ - `SREUGS/KWRAER` → visionary

+-ory can also be shortened from `O*R/KWREU` to `KWROER`:
+ - `TPABGT/O*R/KWREU` → factory
+   - Can instead be `TPABGT/KWROER`
+ - `PRE/EPLT/O*R/KWREU` → preemptory
+   - Can instead be `PRE/EPLT/KWROER`
+ - `STA/KHAOUT/O*R/KWREU` → statutory
+   - Can instead be `STA/KHAOUT/KWROER`

+`AER` and `OER` are also special in that they are not just parts of suffixes, but can represent the sounds of  -ary and -ory when combined with other consonants.

+ - `EUPB/SREPB/TOER` → inventory
+ - `OB/HREU/TKPWA/TOER` → obligatory
+ - `UPB/TPHE/SE/SAER` → unnecessary
+ - `ES/KHAOU/WAER` → estuary

+##### Folding and stacking sounds on ending strokes
+Ending consonants on the right hand can be combined with ending strokes to fit more sounds into one stroke.
+For example, `-T` can be used to represent -ity conjunction with other chords:
+ - `PRAOEU/KWRORT` → priority
+ - `SAOEPB/KWRORT` → seniority
+ - `EUPB/SAPBT` → insanity
+ - `PHOE/HRAERT` → molarity

+`-L` can be used in a similar manner to represent -al or -ly:
+ - `EBGS/TERPBL` → external
+ - `EUPL/PHORL` → immoral
+ - `EUPL/PEURBL` → impishly
+ - `RAOE/SPEBG/TEUFL` → respectively

+`-R` can be used to represent an ending R sound:
+ - `SOFT/KWRERPB` → softener
+ - `OERPB` → owner
+ - `KHRAOERPB` → cleaner
+ - `TKAOEURPB` → diner

+##### Folding suffix keys
+Folding suffix keys can come with unintended conflicts (for example, `SPEUGT` for "spitting" vs "spigot") but it is an easy way to reduce how many strokes you use.
+That said, hitting `-G`, `-S`, `-D`, or `-Z` separately is already quite fast.
+Folding these keys often requires more finger contortions.
+Do not feel obliged to fold suffix keys, despite the dictionary containing these entries.

 ## raw.py
 This python dictionary (requiring the [plover-python-dictionary plugin](https://github.com/benoit-pierre/plover_python_dictionary)) outputs the raw steno strokes with the help of the [plover-dict-commands plugin](https://github.com/KoiOates/plover_dict_commands).
 Both can be installed from the plugins manager.